Aurelius Aegis

 Residency as a sovereign choice

-The architecture supports pinning data to a chosen legal jurisdiction, with the intent that storage, processing, and backup remain within the elected boundary unless the principal directs otherwise.
+It supports pinning data to a chosen legal jurisdiction, with the intent that storage, processing, and backup remain within the elected boundary unless the principal directs otherwise.

 How residency is designed to work